 Check your reports: Order your credit reports to see what they contain.
 All U.S. consumers are entitled to one free credit report per year under federal law.
 View your credit reports from each credit bureau.
 Read through the report and see if any late payments or errors appear in your reports.

 Fix errors: If there are errors in your credit reports, fix them.
 The Federal Trade Commission (FTC) reports that 5 percent of consumers have errors in their credit reports.
 That number has since increased to 68% of consumers reporting errors to the three credit agencies, mostly due to identity theft-related issues, according to the CFPB's Consumer Response 2020 Annual Report.
-The consequences of a mistake are severe, resulting in denial or significantly higher mortgage payments every month for years to come.
+The consequences of a mistake are severe, resulting in a denial or significantly higher mortgage payments every month for years to come.
 Report any errors to the credit bureau and to any lender that’s reporting the error.
 Learn more about fixing errors.

 Lenders ask for information about your finances to evaluate your loan application.
 Gather the information ahead of time so that it’s easy to apply—and to give yourself a refresher on your finances.
 It’s helpful to see up-to-date information about your income and assets before you take on additional debt.